mideactive/alx-low_level_programming/0x00-hello_world/README.md

        .
 Initialize the variable with the given string, a string is always inside a double quote.
 We must also escape \" the quote sign to enable " display with our our string.
        .
 We can now use our puts function to display our string, because we are only asked to use puts.
        .
+We end our program with a return value which is 0.
+       .
 Save the code and compile using gcc and the necessary flags.
        . problem solved.